rishabh137/talkwave/README.md

-# Social Media Platform
+# Talkwave
-This is a social media platform developed using modern web technologies to provide a seamless and interactive user experience.
+Talkwave is a social media platform developed using modern web technologies to provide a seamless and interactive user experience.
 This platform allows users to create and share posts, interact with each other's content, and express their moods through dynamic content display.

 ## Technologies Used 🛠️
 - **React.js** (Frontend)